 Are you looking for some staycation inspiration for 2021?
 For some of the finest UK holiday destinations, look no further.
-Whether it’s ideas for new places to stay and locations to visit, we’ve rounded up our pick of the best ideas for a staycation, just as soon as we’re able to travel again.
+Whether it’s ideas for new places to stay or locations to visit, we’ve rounded up our pick of the best ideas for a staycation, ready for just as soon as we’re able to travel again.

 Our best UK staycations cover the length and breadth of the country, and include options for everyone from the eco-conscious to the adventurous, the large family reunion to the solo traveller.

 We’ve split them up into new places to stay, including old favourites with a new twist, eco highlights, activity and adventure holidays, both on the water and on land, and wellbeing, so once it’s safe to do so and everything opens up again, where will you explore this year?

 Starting off in the Cotswolds, just outside Stroud, Burleigh Court Hotel has family suites from £149 per night (with four-poster bed and a snug with bunkbeds), and offers one of the more diverse range of activities we’ve come across recently, with e-bike hire, alpaca walking, indoor skating at the Rush Skate Park and an ice cream factory all on its doorstep.

 Down in Cornwall, for a stay with electrifying atmosphere, Bodmin Jail is being converted into a hotel and is due to open in the spring.
 Combining an immersive visitor attraction (which opened last year) with a four-star boutique hotel and restaurant, hotel guests will be able to soak up the sense of history that exists in the jail ruins.
 The 70 spacious bedrooms will each have three cells to a room, and expect to see bars on the windows, stone walls and the original guard tower.
 Rooms start from £130 B&B.